Josh Fenton-Glynn

 Joshua Fenton-Glynn is a British Labour Party politician who has been Member of Parliament for Calder Valley since 2024.
 He gained the seat from the Conservatives.

 Early life

 Born and raised in Hebden Bridge, he attended Calder High School, and then studied at the University of Liverpool.

-He was elected to Calderdale Council as Labour Councillor for Calder ward in 2016, and served as cabinet member for Adult Health and Social Care 2021–2024.
 Prior to becoming an MP he worked for Oxfam, Child Poverty Action Group, the Public and Commercial Services Union, USDAW, Church Action on Poverty and the General Medical Council.

 Political career

-In 2016 Fenton-Glynn was elected to Calderdale Metropolitan Borough Council for the Calder ward.
+In 2016 Fenton-Glynn was elected for Labour to Calderdale Metropolitan Borough Council for the Calder ward, and served as cabinet member for Adult Health and Social Care 2021–2024.
 He unsuccessfully stood in the 2015, 2017 and 2019 general elections for Calder Valley before being elected in the 2024 general election.

+Since 2024, Fenton-Glynn has served as a member of the Health and Social Care Select Committee.